ALTIBASE/Documents/Manuals/Altibase_7.1/eng/JDBC User's Manual.md

 ###### Using the setCharacterStream method with a Reader object

-In JDK 1.5, if sPstmt is cast to the AltibasePreparedStatement type, the setCharacterStream() method defined as a long length variable can be called.
+In JDK 1.5, if sPstmt is cast to the AltibasePreparedStatement object, the setCharacterStream() method defined as a long length variable can be called.

 ```
 import Altibase.jdbc.driver.AltibasePreparedStatement;